Harrison Floyd

-Harrison William Prescott Floyd III is a military veteran and politician.
+Harrison William Prescott Floyd III (born November 10, 1984) is a military veteran and politician.
 He was a senior campaign staffer on former President Donald Trump's 2020 re-election campaign and is one of the 19 defendants indicted in 2023 in Fulton County, Georgia.

 Early life and education

 Born on November 10, 1984, Harrison Floyd is the eldest of three boys.
 His family and friends call him "H.W." or "Willie."
 The Floyd family has a history of serving in the U.S. Armed Forces; they moved regularly to different military bases until his graduation from High School.
 Floyd's father was a Sergeant Major in the Army and received multiple duty assignments to Germany, North Carolina, Texas, Illinois, Virginia, and Korea.
 As a result, Harrison can speak German and Italian.